-A draft policy has been prepared as provided in Attachment 1 to this Report.
+A draft policy has been prepared as provided in Attachment 1 to Report CJ128-08/21.
 The policy aligns with the current Delegation of Authority related to appointment of an Acting Chief Executive Officer.

-It is therefore recommended that Council BY AN ABSOLUTE MAJORITY ADOPTS the Appointment of an Acting or Temporary Chief Executive Officer Policy as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council BY AN ABSOLUTE MAJORITY ADOPTS the Appointment of an Acting or Temporary Chief Executive Officer Policy as detailed in Attachment 1 to Report CJ128-08/21.